romikps/short-lnk-meteor/readme.md

 Short Lnk

-This is the Short Lnk application.
+This is the Short Lnk application, a link shortener built on Meteor and React.

 Authors: Andrew Mead, Roman Priscepov